-The PDF book is free thanks to book sponsors.
 Also available as paperback, epub and on Kindle.

 "An essential read for anyone working with mobile apps.
 Not just for mobile engineers - but also on the backend or web teams.
 The book is full of insights coming from someone who has done engineering at scale."

 "This guide provides a rubric on how to approach scaleable engineering, something the mobile ecosystem desperately needs.
 Mobile engineering done at scale is so unique and complex that no one really knows where to start. "

 "A must-read if you are a product leader - PM, Engineer, Designer - building products at scale.
 Gergely does an exquisite job breaking down the why, what, and how of mobile engineering challenges at scale.